 Others include actor Robert Duvall and comedian Dick Smothers.

 Small Town Charm In Middleburg, Va.

-Another plus for those seeking to get away from it all, is that this quaint colonial village has no fast-food restaurants and no stoplights!
+Another plus for those seeking to get away from it all on a Middleburg VA day trip, is that this quaint colonial village has no fast-food restaurants and no stoplights!

 Hard to believe, but its only traffic signal is a blinking yellow light in the center of town.

 That’s not say it doesn’t get crowded with shoppers and out-of-town visitors on the weekends.
 But even when it’s crowded Middleburg retains its small-town character and offers plenty of fun experiences.

 Christmas in Middleburg VA

 Oh my, Christmas in Middleburg, Va. is an event not to be missed.
 The historic village takes on all the charm of a wintery postcard and exudes Christmas charm at every turn.

 Thousands line the streets for this family tradition that includes local hunt clubs, horses, hounds –and of course, Santa!

 The Christmas in Middleburg celebration also includes a tree lighting, a Christmas parade, shopping, caroling, and much more.